DPDK/dpdk/doc/guides/prog_guide/source_org.rst

 Applications are sources that contain a main() function.
 They are located in the $(RTE_SDK)/app and $(RTE_SDK)/examples directories.

-The app directory contains sample applications that are used to test the Intel® DPDK (autotests).
+The app directory contains sample applications that are used to test the DPDK (autotests).
 The examples directory contains sample applications that show how libraries can be used.

 ::